sw0rdd/occupancyMonitoringES/README.md

-# Occupancy Monitoring Embedded System Code
+# Real-Time Occupancy Monitoring System for University Library

 This repository is part of an academic project focused on monitoring occupancy levels in a library across different floors and zones using Raspberry Pi Pico W units with ultrasonic sensors and an Arduino board.
 The data collected by the Pico units is sent to a central Arduino, which then posts the information to a local web server.
 The server runs on Node.js and stores occupancy data in MongoDB. <br>
+This project is made for the course "Project with Embedded Systems 2DT304". <br>
 This [Repository](https://github.com/sw0rdd/occupancyMonitoringWebsite) contains the source code for the webserver.

+## Contributers
+Seif-Alamir Yousef & Ludvig Svensson

 # Academic Report
 In this [Academic Report](https://docs.google.com/document/d/1X3nvK4McUbsehoqTqAhvU4GHUhgysJOzC636muut5SY/edit?usp=sharing) you will detailed information about the project.